libavg/libavg/sphinxdoc/player.rst

             canvases.
 It is an error to delete a canvas that is still referenced by an image node.

-        .. py:method:: enableAudio(bEnable)

-            Enables or disables audio playback.
-If audio playback is disabled, no nodes with sound can be created.
-Mainly used to speed up the test suite.

         .. py:method:: enableMultitouch

             Enables multitouch event handling.
 Several drivers are available that